A Local Case Study

-I would like to share our Neighbourhood Watch Group’ s experience of how the simple act of face to face communication within the group has had a positive impact on solving problems with anti-
+I would like to share our Neighbourhood Watch Group's experience of how the simple act of face to face communication within the group has had a positive impact on solving problems with anti-social behaviour.

-For many years our community has suffered with rowdy, drunken, late night anti-
+For many years our community has suffered with rowdy, drunken, late night anti-social behaviour (ASB) from youths gathering in a public open space surrounded by our residential housing.

 We have, with limited success, conventionally tackled this by liaising with local Police Community Support Officers (PSCO's), lobbying Parish councillors, telephoning 101 together with all other conventional methods of dealing with this type of problem.